 Warning: Remote upgrades may fail if connectivity is lost or if the filesystem or user account permissions have changed since the last time the DropPoint was started.

-DropPoints create an outbound connection into our Cloud environment and use WebSockets over HTTPS and will also be able to connection through most proxy servers.
+DropPoints create an outbound HTTPS connection (using TLS 1.2) in to our Cloud environment.
+Once the connection has been established, it is upgraded to WebSockets over HTTPS and will also be able to connect through most proxy servers.

 Because this session is identical to browsing a secure website, there is seldom any need to modify firewall rules.